madeyourday/Coding-Standards/README.md

 ## General

-* use UTF-8 without BOM
+* Use UTF-8 without BOM
-* use tabs for indenting and spaces for aligning.
+* Use tabs for indenting and spaces for aligning.
 [Details…](http://lea.verou.me/2012/01/why-tabs-are-clearly-superior/)
+* No limit on line length.
+The soft limit is 120 characters.
+Lines SHOULD be 80 characters or less.
-* no whitespace at the end of lines (except special meanings like in markdown or e-mail)
+* No whitespace at the end of lines (except special meanings like in markdown or e-mail)
-* always add a new line to the end of files (better for git)
+* Always add a new line to the end of files (better for git)

 ## PHP